Additive Ramsey theory over Piatetski-Shapiro numbers: Applying transference

 \subsection{Proof of Theorem \ref{thm1.8}}

 Let $A\subseteq\PS_c(N)$ be as in the statement of Theorem \ref{thm1.8}.
 We compute that

 With the same constants $\chi > 0$ and $t \in (s-1, s)$ from the previous subsection, we again have the Fourier decay estimate \eqref{eqn3.1} and the restriction estimate \eqref{eqn3.3}.
-Thus, by Lemma \ref{lem4.1}, all of the sufficient conditions given by Browning and Prendiville \cite[Proposition 2.8]{BP2017} are met, delivering the claim.
+Thus, by Lemma \ref{lem5.1}, all of the sufficient conditions in Theorem \ref{thm4.3} are met, delivering the claim.

 {\leavevmode\hbox to3em{\hrulefill}\thinspace}